 Checking the model and version of your router

-Flip the device over.
-You should find the model number and the serial number on the sticker underneath the device.
+You should find the model number and the serial number on the label underneath the device.

-NOTE: .bin is the firmware format; however, there are instances wherein the file may have a different extension such as .img and .bix.
+NOTE: The firmware format is .bin, however, there are instances where the file may have a different extension such as .img and .bix.

-Locate and select the file that you downloaded then click Open.
+Locate and select the file that you have downloaded then click Open.

 Click the Start Upgrade button.

 A warning prompt stating not to interrupt the upgrade will appear.

 However, if you have selected an incorrect file, a prompt similar to the image below will appear.
 If this happens, click the OK button and repeat Steps 2 to 4 and select the correct file.